Jewish meditation: Definitions

+History

-Bible
+In the Hebrew Bible

 Aryeh Kaplan sees indications throughout the Hebrew Bible that Judaism always contained a central meditative tradition, going back to the time of the patriarchs.
 For instance, in the book of Genesis, the patriarch Isaac is described as going "lasuach" (לָשׂוּחַ) in the field (Genesis 24:63), understood by many commentators to refer to some type of meditative practice.

 Most of the Hebrew Bible references to meditation appear in the book of psalms.
 It is also mentioned in the first chapter of Joshua.

-Merkavah-Heichalot mysticism
+Antiquity

 Some scholars see Merkavah-Heichalot mysticism as using meditative methods, built around the biblical vision of Ezekiel and the creation in Genesis.
 According to Michael D. Swartz: "the texts do not, however, provide any instructions for meditation techniques.
 Nor do they betray any evidence of consciousness of an interior self, such as the soul or mind, which accomplishes the journey to heaven."

-Maimonides
+Medieval era

 Moses Maimonides, often considered the greatest Jewish philosopher of his time, suggests in The Guide for the Perplexed (3.32), that intellectual meditation is a higher form of worship than either sacrifice or prayer.